lucques/conjin/composer-projects/demo-app/README.md

 Each run uses fresh Docker Compose named volumes and removes them afterward.
 The global `CONJIN_TEST_KEEP` and `CONJIN_TEST_PROJECT` controls apply to both test deployments.

-## Remote deployment

-The `dcd` deployment remains configured for the public demo.
-Setup writes its ignored `RCLONE_CONFIG_PATH` using rclone's standard configuration location.
-Before building the deployment, create the ignored `composer-projects/demo-app/deployments/dcd/src/password_list.dhall` file with the deployment-specific passwords.

 ## License

 This project is licensed under GPLv3.